 A record deluge (which has now started to recede) hit the northern part of the state over the last fortnight.
-Townsville has been particularly affected, with thousands of residents having to evacuate their homes.
+Townsville has been particularly affected, with hundreds of residents having to evacuate their homes.

 Glencore also announced that it had joined the flood relief effort by donating $1 million.
 In a statement released yesterday the company stressed its close ties to the Townville region.